scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 .. important:: We need to set the ``wait`` parameter to ``True`` in order to
                wait until all movies have been registered.

-Up to this point, we have only defined the "statics" steps of the protocol, but we have not yet been registering each of the downloaded movies.
+Up to this point, we have only defined the “static” steps of the protocol, but we have not yet been registering each of the downloaded movies.
 For that, we must create a new step that guarantees the registration of all movies.
 Next we define the method where we will have to carry out the steps that are commented.